Elastic Demand Formula (Table of Contents)

 Elastic Demand Formula – Example #1

 Let us take the example of a company that manufactures soft drinks to illustrate the price elasticity of demand.
-Recently the company reduced the price from $1.50 per bottle to $1.45 per bottle, which resulted in a sales increase from 40,000 bottles to 50,000.
+Recently the company reduced the price from $1.50 per bottle to $1.45 per bottle, which increased sales from 40,000 bottles to 50,000.
 Based on the given information, calculate if the demand for soft drinks is elastic or not.

 Solution: